dovvnloading/Verbalink/README.md

 2.  **Adoption of a Design Pattern**: Implementing a recognized design pattern like Model-View-Controller (MVC) or Model-View-ViewModel (MVVM) would formalize the separation between the data (Model), the user interface (View), and the application logic (Controller/ViewModel).

 3.  **Configuration Management**: All hardcoded parameters, especially model names, should be moved to an external configuration file (e.g., `config.json` or `settings.ini`).
-This would allow users to easily change models and other settings without modifying the source code.
+This would allow users to easily change models without modifying the source code.

+4.  **Robust Error Handling and Logging**: A centralized system for logging and displaying user-friendly error messages should be implemented to improve stability and diagnostics.

-In summary, this repository successfully demonstrates a powerful concept.
-It serves as a testament to the core idea, but the implementation itself is a means to an end—a product of its time—and not a scalable foundation for future work.
+In its current state, this repository serves as a functional blueprint of an idea from a specific point in time.
+It is not a foundation for production-grade software.